HP DesignJet Z6100 Poster Printing Instructions for Windows

 Design your poster project with the correct paper size using the application of your choice.
 Below is an example for creating a poster using PowerPoint.
 Although Powerpoint was not designed for poster production, many people have the program and are happy with its results.

 If you plan on using logos in your poster presentation, use the eps format for better printing quality.
 Official UD logos can be downloaded from the University of Delaware Office of Communication and Public Affairs website.

 Create your poster

-The HP Z6100 prints documents that are converted to PostScript files as they pass through the Onyx RIP station.
-By saving your file in the .ps (PostScript) format, you will be able to view your project as it will look when printed.
+Below are some common sizes that can be used for poster printing on the 42” printer.
+By saving your file as a PDF format, you will be able to view your project as it will look when printed.

 Preview your poster

 If you want an exact preview of your poster, you must convert your file to a PDF file and view it using Acrobat Reader.

 Print your poster

 Once you have previewed your file, you can bring the PDF and the original file to the Smith print station in room 004 Smith Hall.